dgiljano/VBS/README.md

 # vbs_analysis
 The repository contains the principal files used in the analysis.

-4l channel, ZX data driven MC
+<b> 4l channel, ZX data driven MC

+For this part the following CMSSW version was used: CMSSW_8_0_26_patch1

+The folder must be included in the src directory.
+The following instructions are necessary.

+To change the discriminant:
+src/run_makeZX.cpp

+cd ext/
+sh compile_ext.sh
+cd ..
+source set_library.sh
+make run_makeZX
+./run_makeZX

+The necessary variables (ZZMass dbkg_kin weight) will be stored in ZX.root

 4l channel